Resources

 • Access to industry, government, and academic key opinion leaders to facilitate the advancement of science relevant to the health and well-being of older adults

-• Access to training opportunities, including a portfolio of online materials on key aspects of AI and aging
+• Access to training opportunities, including a portfolio of online materials on the key aspects of AI and aging

-• Access to Baltimore-based spaces for in-person team meetings, brainstorming and grant development feedback, launchpad and pitch events
+• Access to Baltimore-based spaces for in-person team meetings, brainstorming and grant development feedback, and launchpad and pitch events

 • Access to business consulting services through the Carey Business School